Hard Drive Failure

 Unsafe Environment (excessive heat/cold, fire/water damage, etc.)

-Data corruption (damage to filesystem or glitches in firmware)
+Data Corruption (damage to filesystem or glitches in firmware)

-Old age (bearings wearing out, degraded electrical components, etc.)
+Old Age (bearings wearing out, degraded electrical components, etc.)

 How can a hard drive be damaged?

 When your hard drive fails, you might encounter boot errors in your BIOS when starting your computer, or “USB device malfunctioned” error messages when plugging in a failed external drive.
-You also may notice some physical signs of failure, such as clicking, beeping, or other strange noises.
+You also may notice some physical signs of hard disk failure, such as clicking, beeping, or other strange noises.